rip3045/edge_detection_and_3d_projection/README.md

 Additional ideas for improvement
 -size matching of shapes
--means squared an similar loss functions from a point of reference -fitting best fit equations to edges and matching these instead -designed a neaural network that takes the two images as input and renders the output
+-means squared and similar loss functions from a point of reference -fitting best fit equations to edges and matching these instead -designed a neural network that takes the two images as input and renders the output